 2013: John Fitz Rogers, Book of Concord for string quartet

 In 2009 the Conference commissioned and premiered Dances in Checkered Shade, for clarinet, string trio, and piano, by Daniel Strong Godfrey.
 This commission was made possible by contributions in appreciation of Frank Mallory, clarinetist, for his many years of service to the Conference as a member of our Board.

-The 2015 and 2016 Composers' Forum and other programs of the Chamber Music Conference are made possible, in part, by the Amphion Foundation, the Aaron Copland Fund for Music, the Alice M. Ditson Fund of Columbia University, the National Endowment for the Arts, and generous contributions from individuals.
+The Composers' Forum and other programs of the Chamber Music Conference are made possible, in part, by the Amphion Foundation, the Aaron Copland Fund for Music, the Alice M. Ditson Fund of Columbia University, the National Endowment for the Arts, and generous contributions from individuals.